 When you spy a basic diaper rash:

 - Check diapers ever 2 to 3 hours to make sure there’s as little contact as possible with stool and urine.
 If you can, enjoy diaper free time with baby.

 - Gently cleanse the area with warm water and baby wipes.
-You generally want to avoid harsh soaps however you also want to make sure your little one is clean, so use an olive oil-based castile soap as needed – like this one.
+You generally want to avoid harsh soaps however you also want to make sure your little one is clean, so use a cleanser for sensitive skin like this one from Baja Baby.

 - Opt for gentle wipes that are free from alcohol, fragrance, irritants, or sensitizers.